Māui (Māori mythology)

-In Māori mythology, as in other Polynesian traditions, Māui is a culture hero and a trickster, famous for his exploits and cleverness.
+In Māori mythology, as in other Polynesian traditions, Māui is a culture hero, demigod and a trickster, famous for his exploits and cleverness.
 He possessed superhuman strength, and was capable of shapeshifting into animals such as birds and worms.

 He was born premature and cast into the ocean by his mother, where the waves formed him into a living baby.
 He was discovered by his grandfather and later went to live with his siblings.
 One day he followed his mother to the underworld where he met his father, Makeatutara, who baptised Māui incorrectly.
 As a punishment from the gods for this mishap, Māui and all of humanity were doomed to die.

 Māui is credited with catching a giant fish using a fishhook taken from his grandmother's jaw-bone; the giant fish would become the North Island of New Zealand, known as Te Ika-a-Māui.
 In some traditions, his canoe (waka) became the South Island, known as Te Waka a Māui.

 His last trick, which led to his death, involved the goddess Hine-nui-te-pō.
 While attempting to win immortality for mankind, Māui entered her vagina, intent on leaving through her mouth while she slept.
 However, he was crushed by the teeth in her vagina, which were made of obsidian.

 In myth, Māui constantly breaches tapu (ritual restrictions) and his name sounds like mauī, meaning 'left-hand side', the side associated with tapu's opposite, noa.